shakhor-shual/walkman/README.md

 # Walkman (Cloud Walkman For Devops)

-Walkman is a tool for configuring and orchestrating mixed IaC projects based on existing code-base for Terraform, Ansible, Helm, kubectl.
-To quickly understand what it is and why it is, just think of Walkman as something like "nano-Jenkins" designed exclusively for IaC operations.
-If this statement seems excessive to you, you can consider it a helper tool for automating the collaboration of Terraform & Ansible bunch for GitOps-like style.
+Walkman is a tool for configuring and orchestrating mixed IaC projects based on existing code-base for Terraform, Ansible, Helm, docker, kubectl etc. To quickly understand what it is and why it is, just think of Walkman as something like "nano-Jenkins" designed exclusively for IaC operations.
+If this statement seems excessive to you, consider it as a helper tool for automating the collaboration of Terraform & Ansible bunch for GitOps-like style.
 If even this seems too much, just think of Walkman as a dynamic inventory script that gives Ansible automatic access to setting up the infrastructure deployed and managed using with Walkman.
 If all of the above doesn't interest you, just consider this as script to